A note on the deformed Hermitian Yang-Mills PDE: Introduction

 \section{Introduction}

 According to some versions of superstring theory the spacetime of the universe is constrained to be a product (more generally a fibration) of a compact Calabi-Yau three-fold and a four dimensional Lorentzian manifold.
 A ``duality" relates the geometry of this Calabi-Yau manifold with another ``mirror" Calabi-Yau manifold.
-From a differential geometry standpoint this maybe thought of (roughly) as a relationship between the existence of ``nice" metrics on a line bundle on one Calabi-Yau manifold and special Lagrangian submanifolds of the other Calabi-Yau manifold.
+From a differential geometry standpoint this might be thought of (roughly) as a relationship between the existence of ``nice" metrics on a line bundle on one Calabi-Yau manifold and special Lagrangian submanifolds of the other Calabi-Yau manifold.
 Using the Fourier-Mukai transform on a torus fibration, Leung-Yau-Zaslow suggested \cite{leung} that this ``mirror symmetry" implies that the following special Lagrangian-type PDE ought to be satisfied on a compact K\"ahler manifold $(X,\omega)$ of complex dimension $n$.

-where $F$ is the curvature of the Chern connection of a hermitian metric on a holomorphic line bundle $L$ and $\tan (\theta)$ is the constant defined by integrating equation \ref{speclag} on both sides.
-The angle $\hth$ has been christened ``the phase angle".\\ In \cite{special}, Jacob and Yau showed that for a given ample line bundle $L$ over a compact K\"ahler manifold with non-negative orthogonal bisectional curvature, $L^k$ admits a solution to the equation \ref{speclag}.
+where $F$ is the curvature of the Chern connection of a hermitian metric on a holomorphic line bundle $L$ and $\tan (\hat{\theta})$ is the constant defined by integrating equation \ref{speclag} on both sides.
+The angle $\hth$ has been named ``the phase angle".
+Throughout this paper, if $\alpha, \beta$ are forms, then we denote $\alpha \wedge \beta$ by $\alpha \beta$.
+Also, $\alpha^k = \alpha \wedge \alpha \ldots$ (k times).\\ In \cite{special}, Jacob and Yau showed that for a given ample line bundle $L$ over a compact K\"ahler manifold with non-negative orthogonal bisectional curvature, $L^k$ admits a solution to the equation \ref{speclag}.
 In \cite{Col0} Collins, Jacob and Yau showed existence under the assumption of a subsolution with supercritical phase.
-In this paper we aim to get similar results using a different method. \\ We first prove \emph{a priori} estimates for a generalised Monge-Amp\`ere PDE with ``non-constant" coefficients.
-In the K\"ahler case this is an improvement of a result of Sun \cite{Weisun}. \begin{theorem} Assume that $n\Omega ^{n-1} - \displaystyle \sum _{k=0}^{n-1} {n \choose k} c_k (n-k) \Omega^{n-k-1} \omega^k > 0 $.
+In this paper we aim to get similar results using a different method. \\ We first prove \emph{a priori} estimates on a K\"ahler manifold for a generalised Monge-Amp\`ere PDE with ``non-constant" coefficients.
+This is an improvement of a result of Sun \cite{Weisun}. \begin{theorem} Assume that $n\Omega ^{n-1} - \displaystyle \sum _{k=0}^{n-1} {n \choose k} c_k (n-k) \Omega^{n-k-1} \omega^k > 0 $.
 Let $\phi$ satisfying $\inf_X \phi = 1$ be a smooth solution of

 where $c_k \geq 0$ are smooth functions such that either $c_k=0$ or $c_k >0$ throughout, and $\sum _k c_k >0$.
 Then $\Vert \phi \Vert _{C^{2,\alpha}} \leq C (c_k, \Omega, \omega, X, \alpha)$. \end{theorem} We then apply the preceding result to equation \ref{speclag} to arrive at the following result. \begin{theorem} Let $(L,h_0)$ be a hermitian holomorphic line bundle on a compact K\"ahler $n$-complex dimensional manifold $(X,\omega)$.
 Let $F_0$ denote the curvature of the Chern connection of $(L,h_0)$.
 Let $\hth$ be a smooth function on $X$.
 Under the following assumptions any smooth solution $h=h_0e^{-\phi}$ of equation \ref{speclag} satisfies the \emph{a priori} estimate $\Vert \phi \Vert _{C^{2,\alpha}} \leq C(\alpha, X, \Omega, \hat{\theta}, \omega)$.
 In addition, if $\hth$ is a constant such that the integrals on both sides of equation \ref{speclag} are equal, then there exists a smooth solution satisfying \ref{speclag}. \begin{enumerate} \item If $n=2m+1$ then $\tan(\hth)$ is assumed to be smooth and $\Omega = \sqrt{-1}F_0-\omega \tan(\hth)$ is assumed to be a supercritical phase subsolution, i.e., $\Omega >0$ and $n\Omega^{n-1}-\displaystyle \sum c_k k\Omega ^{k-1} \omega^{n-k}>0$ where $c_k$ are defined as